Associate Professor Skye Wassens, Dr Alexandra Knight, Dr Geoff Heard, Dena Paris & Dr Amelia Walcott

 Environmental Water and Biodiversity Conservation

-This project builds on previous surveys done in 2017 for the original project that’s aim was to establish whether or not there were populations of Southern bell frogs and Sloane’s froglet on a large dryland grazing property in the Wah Wah district, an arid zone within the Murrumbidgee Irrigation Area.
+This project built on previous surveys done in 2017 for the original project that’s aim was to establish whether or not there were populations of Southern bell frogs and Sloane’s froglet on a large dryland grazing property in the Wah Wah district, an arid zone within the Murrumbidgee Irrigation Area.

 Southern bell frogs are listed as endangered in NSW, and vulnerable nationally.
 Sloane’s froglets, formerly listed as vulnerable in NSW, were recognised in 2019 as a national endangered species.